JeffryGonzalez/AppliedAngularNovember2024/notes/gifts.md

 People with their gift suggestions
 People I've already bought gifts for can be hidden from the list.
 Show only the people I've bought gifts for

+"The only way to eat a whale is one bite at a time"